YiranWang2472517/ACC102-data-product/README.md

 (3) Open the notebook in Jupyter Notebook.
 (4) Run all cells from top to bottom.
 # 6. Demo
+It briefly introduces my analysis process and outputs.
 # 7. Limitations
 - This approach simplifies multi-genre titles and brings limitations to the final results.
 - The analysis shows correlation, not causation.